Finding Financial Support for Families With Children Diagnosed With a Chronic or Terminal Illness

 Maintaining childhood routines

 While a child with a serious illness requires extra attention and affection, it's still important to avoid spoiling or coddling them, which can make it hard for a child to sustain normalcy.
-Kids strive in structured environments and handle change best when it occurs within a familiar routine.
+Kids thrive in structured environments and handle change best when it occurs within a familiar routine.

 Balancing sibling relationships

 The family dynamics can shift drastically when a child is seriously ill.
 Parents should pay close attention that their other kids don't feel neglected by the needs of their sick siblings.
 It’s important to spend special time with each child or also include them in their sibling’s treatment process.
 Brothers and sisters can help choose their sibling's favorite toys or outfits for the hospital, and they can be a good support and friend when their sibling needs it.
+Child life professionals can also help talk with siblings and help them navigate their feelings about their brother or sister.

 Parenting a child with a chronic illness can be extremely stressful.
 There’s a lot to undergo including worrying about the well-being of your child, disruption to your family's routine and balancing the demands of your work schedule, finances and medical visits.
 It’s important that parents ensure they take care of themselves and properly manage daily stress.
 The Caring for a Sick Child community is an online support group for the parents of kids with chronic illness.
 Caregivers can find help, advice and information about how to care for their families.